 Background to CCFU’s Culture and Conservation (of the chimpanzee) project

 CCFU, through its ‘Culture in Development’ approach, conducted research and facilitated interventions in the past 3 years towards the use of cultural and community resources for conservation of the Chimpanzee, an endangered species of the great apes.

 Supported by the Arcus Foundation, our activities have sought to harness collective responsibility for the conservation of the chimpanzee in the Rwenzori and Bunyoro regions.
-The collaborative efforts of cultural leaders, institutions and resource persons, Private Forest Owners (PFOs), local governments, state agencies like the Uganda Wildlife Authority (UWA) and the National Forestry Authority (NFA), the youth and community members have been explored.
-A new publication on good practices in using cultural and community resources for conservation has been developed, and will be launched during this national dialogue.
+The collaborative efforts of cultural leaders, institutions and resource persons, Private Forest Owners (PFOs), local governments, state agencies such as the Uganda Wildlife Authority (UWA) and the National Forestry Authority (NFA), the youth and community members have been explored.
+A new publication on good practices in using cultural and community resources for conservation has been developed, and was launched during this national dialogue.